a2hosting/a2-optimized-wp/readme.txt

 === A2 Optimized WP ===
 Contributors: A2BCool, a2hosting, dmatteson, sputala
-Tags: Speed, Optimize, Secure, Fast, W3 Total Cache, W3TC, Hosting Requires at least: 5.1
+Tags: Speed, Optimize, Secure, Fast, LiteSpeed, LSCache, A2, Hosting Requires at least: 5.1
 Tested up to: 5.9
 Stable tag: 2.1.3.9